Estimated Reading Time: 14 Minutes

 Online personal training programs also benefit from a fantastic level of accountability because unlike the training session model, an online coach is literally monitoring the activities, comments and instant messages of their clients all day long, so having that direct line to your online fitness coach is essentially like having them in your pocket, whenever you need a hit of motivation, a question answered or need to check your form on an exercise, you can get in touch right away.

-One of the other advantages of doing personal training online, is that rather than single workouts, your personal trainer will deliver your whole workout program, lifestyle and in many cases a full meal plan.
+One of the other advantages of doing personal training online, is that rather than single workouts, your personal trainer will deliver your whole workout program, lifestyle habits that can support your goals and in many cases a full meal plan.
 Of course choosing the right fit in an online coach is just as important as it is in person.
 You can learn more about the best online personal trainers on this list from the institute of personal trainers here

 Ultimately, working with a personal trainer could be exactly what you need to get the most out of the work you are putting into the gym, as with anything in life, you just need to make sure that you find the right fit for you.